hCaptcha/hmt-basemodels/README.md

 ```
 ## Note for maintainers: Deploying to PyPi

-A build will automatically be deployed to PyPi from master if tagged with a version number.
-This version number should  match the version in the `setup.py` file.

 The tags will need to be pushed to master via a user that has the proper privileges (see the contributors of this repo).

 Versioning should follow the [semver](https://semver.org/) versioning methodology and not introduce breaking changes on minor or patch-level changes.